Theme

 What appears notable

-Based on the repository, readers may want to notice the local SQLite index, file watcher, framework-aware route detection, 19-plus language support, MCP server tools, project-reported benchmark savings, and install paths for several coding-agent environments.
+The source trail to inspect includes the local SQLite index, file watcher, framework-aware route detection, 19-plus language support, MCP server tools, project-reported benchmark savings, and install paths for several coding-agent environments.

 Before using